andyyaldoo/vscode-json/README.md

-# json README
+# vscode-json README

-This is the README for your extension "json".
+This is the README for your extension "vscode-json".
 After writing up a brief description, we recommend including the following sections.

 ## Features